acsrujan/nodejs-nginx-load/README.md

 vi.
 If number of request fall below 100 requests/minute then stop node.js server process.
 Server which is most recently created should stop.

 ###Clone and start
-Clone this repo to /var/www.
+Clone this repo in home folder.

+Nodejs is installed in non sudo current user.

 Run run.sh for doing installation and setting up upstart jobs.
 Replace test.com with your domain name or enter it in /etc/hosts.